SeriousOldMan/Simulator-Controller/Docs/AI Driving Coach.md

 	%telemetry%

 Important is here the restriction to a short message (25 to 35 words) and the focus on driver inputs.
 However, you can change that, if you want different corner hints from the Coach or longer explanations, for example.
 But bear in mind, that these instructions will be given while you are driving, so keeping them short might be a good idea.
 If you experiment with the length of the Coach's corner hints by increasing the number of words, for example, be sure to adjust the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#race-settings) "Coach: Time between Instructions" and "Coach: Distance before Corner" in the "Session Database" as well.

+#### Focusing on specific corners

+It is possible to work with the Driving Coach on specific corners.
+To start this special on-track coaching mode, ask:

+	Can we focus on corner number *X*

+with *X* the number of the corner you want to practice.
+This command can be issued multiple times and the Driving Coach will remember the different corners you want to practice.

+If this mode is active, Aiden will not only give you instructions for the corners you requested, but will also give you immediate feedback after you have passed the corner and the following section.
+This feedback will compare your performance of your current lap at this corner with the performance of the previous lap (not the reference lap) and will tell you what was good and where you can still improve.
+The instruction "Coaching.Corner.Review" is used to generate this feedback.

 ### Automatic activation of coaching mode